 Films — Live-Action

 - Standard in any Bruce Lee movie.
-Since he tended to play Nice Guys who are pushed too far he would almost always begin his movies in slightly baggy clothing to hide the fact that he looks like he was twisted out of steel cable.
+Since he tends to play Nice Guys who are pushed too far he would almost always begin his movies in slightly baggy clothing to hide the fact that he looks like he was twisted out of steel cable.

 - The John Ritter comedy Skin Deep had Ritter's character pick up an attractive blonde at a bar.
 When they get back to the bedroom, she takes off the dress.
 She was played by Raye "Zap" Hollitt, later one of the first American Gladiators.